 The advantage of department store credit cards is that they still report to the credit bureaus like other card companies, but they are typically much easier to get.
 If you’re trying to build credit after a financial misstep, this is a good way to go.
 Just be sure to use the card sparingly, and always pay it on time.

 11. Secured Credit Cards Still Count

 Secured credit cards can be thought of as a last resort measure, but a good way to reestablish credit if you can’t get any other card.
 If you do decide to go this route, be sure to find a card that charges low fees and reports to the credit bureaus.
 Some secured credit cards will transition to a revolving credit line after a certain period of time, providing you have made your payments on time.

 12. Know When to Transfer

 Transferring a balance from one credit card to another may seem like shuffling cards between piles.
 You aren’t really changing the total of anything, right?
 Well, there’s a time when transferring debt from one or more cards can make a difference.
 If you have had a credit card for a long time, transferring a balance from newer cards can increase the average age of your credit lines.
 Just make sure you contact the card issuer and ask them to increase your credit limit so that your utilization ratio is not impacted.
-You can find a list of the best balance transfer cards here.

 Bonus Tip: Sign Up For a Fraud Alert Service